RIOT-OS/riot-course/slides/05-lorawan-with-riot/lorawan-with-riot.md

 ---

-## Exercise: Downlink from a LoRaWAN network
+## Exercise: Downlink from a LoRaWAN network over MQTT

 Follow the instructions in the notebook **riot/lorawan/ttn-mqtt/ttn-mqtt.ipynb**